Best Season Guide for Annapurna Circuit Trek (12 Days)

 - Hand sanitizer

-- Small mirror
+- Small personal mirror (optional)

-- Water purification filter or tablets
+- Water purification tablets or drops

 - Universal travel adapter